 Law Clerk Program

-Applicants must find their own employment; neither the WSBA nor the Law Clerk Board can assist you in finding an employer/tutor.
-Employment is a requirement to apply for the program and an important component of participation the program; you must hold qualifying employment with the tutor when you apply.
+Applicants must find their own employment; neither the WSBA nor the Law Clerk Board can assist in finding an employer/tutor.
+Employment is a requirement to apply for the program and an important component of program participation.
+Applicants must hold qualifying employment with the tutor when applying.
 Employment offered contingent upon enrollment in the program is not acceptable.

 When you apply, you may petition for Advanced Standing in the program based on law school courses completed.
 The courses may be from either an approved or unapproved law school, but only law school courses may be considered.
 Neither undergraduate or paralegal courses, nor employment experience may be considered.
 If you have completed undergraduate studies and/or law school in a foreign country, you should provide an education credential evaluation report.

 The Law Clerk Board makes determinations on enrollment and Advanced Standing in the program.
-If you are enrolled, you must pay a $1,500 fee each calendary year.
+If you are enrolled, you must pay a $1,500 fee each calendar year.
 The Law Clerk Board and WSBA staff monitor participation in the program but the law clerk and tutor study independently as they complete the course of study required by the regulations.
 The law clerk must spend a minimum of 32 hours each week performing the duties of a law clerk, which includes work and study.
 The tutor is required to give at least three hours each week of personal supervision to the law clerk, which includes exposition and discussion of the law, the recitation of cases, and the critical analysis of the law clerk's written assignments.

 Any discrepancy or conflict between the information provided here and the rules and regulations set by the Washington State Supreme Court, or the bylaws and policies of the Washington State Bar Association, is unintentional and will be resolved in favor of strict compliance with the rules, regulations, bylaws and policies.

-Assistant Tutor ApplicationSee Reg 5-2 for information about assistant tutors
+See regulations for information about assistant tutors

 To be completed by the tutor and submitted by the 10th business day after each month of study

 Three reports due for each year of study.
 To request additions to the list, submit a written request to the Law Clerk Board.

-© 2013 Washington State Bar Association, all rights reserved.
+© 2017 Washington State Bar Association, all rights reserved.